Back to tools

 What MCP is for

-Connecting AI agents to tools, files, databases, APIs, and internal systems through governed interfaces.
-Use it when the job is specific enough to test against a real workflow, not as a generic platform purchase.
+MCP AI Coding review for Connecting AI agents to tools, files, databases, APIs, and internal systems through governed interfaces, including tool… Use it when the job is specific enough to measure in a live workflow, not when the team is merely curious about another AI platform.

 • tool connectors